-Introduction: Working With Fondant
+Introduction: How to Cover a Cake With Fondant

 Covering a cake in fondant is not difficult.
 My best advice is to take your time and stay focused.
 Like anything, the more you work with fondant the easier it will become to achieve a smooth finish.
 Don't worry if you have a few folds and creases.
 Especially if this is your very first try.
 You will eventually find a rhythm and technique that works for you.